 - Stage Two is early periodontal disease.
-There is a lot of tartar build up, inflammation, up to 25% bone loss, gum recession and deep pockets.
+There is a lot of tartar build-up, inflammation, up to 25% bone loss, gum recession and deep pockets.
 Teeth are not loose at this point but tartar can really start to build up in the deep pockets and it’s very difficult to clean.
-At this point the damage is no longer reversable.
+At this point the damage is no longer reversible.

 - Stage Three is periodontal disease.
 There is severe tartar build-up, a lot of tissue loss, very deep pockets and up to 50% bone loss.
 Teeth can be very loose at this stage.

 - Stage Four is end-stage periodontal disease.
 At this stage there is a lot of bone loss as the infection has eaten away the tooth from the jaw.
 Bacteria and toxins leak into the dog’s body that can cause heart, liver and kidney disease.
 At this stage and the tooth must be removed.